darktable-org/dtorg/content/blog/2021-12-24-darktable-3.8/index.md

 - The [_denoise (profiled)_](https://docs.darktable.org/usermanual/3.8/en/module-reference/processing-modules/denoise-profiled/) module now uses wavelets mode by default and its default settings in Y0U0V0 mode have been improved
 - The automatic mask tuning has been improved in the [_tone equalizer_](https://docs.darktable.org/usermanual/3.8/en/module-reference/processing-modules/tone-equalizer/#masking-tab) module

 This is just a brief guide to the major changes in darktable 3.8.
-For details of other changes/fixes please see the **release notes**.
+For details of other changes/fixes please see the [release notes](https://github.com/darktable-org/darktable/releases/tag/release-3.8.0).

 # darktable 4.0